koh43/pi_ros2_cv/README.md

 # Raspberry Pi + ROS2 + OpenCV Applications
+Tested on a Raspberry Pi 4B (4GB) with Ubuntu 24.04 LTS.

 ## Requirements
 After trying different methods to somehow use Picamera2, OpenCV, and ROS2 in a single environment,